nodebeats/nodebeats/README.md

 ## Note

+With this major new release, We have implemented responsive html 5 template to showcase data saved in the database using handlebars templating engine.
+ We have changed the project directory structure of the Admin section entirely and used angular-cli to make the project extremely easy to build.
+  Likewise, we have deleted much of the un-necessary files after the change to make the project file size smaller.

-We have added Authorization token management feature  so that you can revoke the access to the authorization tokens if you wish to in this release version.
-In the next release, we will be working on the frontend section of the application.
-We will introduce a nice responsive html template integrated with Nodebeats so that you can directly use that for your personal purpose and deploy it in the cloud and also introduce install setup wizard so that you can directly input database connections form user Interface elements.
+In the next release, We plan to introduce install setup wizard so that you can directly input database and redis connections form user Interface elements.
+We also plan to create and deploy the Nodebeats docker image in [dockerhub](https://hub.docker.com/).

 ## License